-THEME 4 | OUR STRONG LOCAL ECONOMY PROVIDES:
+THEME 4 OUR STRONG LOCAL ECONOMY PROVIDES:

-- opportunities for education, job training and lifelong learning - a mix of local employment - fun and interesting places for residents and visitors - unique local business and attractions.
+- → a mix of local employment

+- → fun and interesting places for residents and visitors

+- → unique local business and attractions.

 In 2041, our economy remains vital to the success of our City as a place where people can access quality education, participate in the community and find work.